|Programme Director:||Prof. Pasquale Scaramozzino|

 |Programme start:||November / January / March / May / July|

 The MSc Finance enables you to deepen your understanding of financial markets, banks, and their relation to economic performance.
 It provides a sound platform for advancing your career in finance and policy.
 Because finance is so wide ranging, the degree enables you to choose between four majors:

-The MSc Finance programme's three alternative Major pathways enable you to select a study path best suited to your objectives and skills.
+The MSc Finance programme's four alternative Major pathways enable you to select a study path best suited to your objectives and skills.

 You should have a recognised UK Bachelor's degree, or international equivalent, in finance, economics, or another appropriate discipline.
 Qualifications in other subjects will be assessed on their merits.
 Your application may be considered if you have previous education and experience, equivalent to a degree-level qualification, which includes suitable preliminary training.

 For all of our modules you are required to have a high level of English language ability in reading and writing and in study skills.

 If your first degree was not taught in English, you will need to provide evidence of language ability.
 You will meet the English language requirement if you have passed any of the following within the past three years: